QuickBlox/q-municate-android/README.md

 ## It includes such features as:

-* Two sign-up methods – Facebook and QB (with email)
+* Two sign-up methods – Facebook and with email/password
-* Login using email
+* Login using Facebook account and email/password
 * Auto search and import of user’s friends with QM accounts with help of friend’s Facebook credentials and email (for the first login)
 * Invite Facebook and QB friends from database (list view)
 * View Friends list